 “Tell him you’re playing for twenty bucks.”

-When we get back and put the beer on ice beside the house, I see that Jim and his band has arrived.
+When we get back and put the beer on ice beside the house, I see that Jim and his band have arrived.
 He’s pleased that the Bags are there, he believes, to hear his band.
 When he sees Nicky, he gets concerned.
-I ran over and assured him we had all come to make their party a success.
+I run over and assure him we’re all here to make his party gig is a success.